 Unmanned aerial vehicles (UAVs), commonly known as drones, have multiple potential uses.
 To optimize their operability and efficiency, they need to be protected from hackers and must also expend minimal energy to extend their flight time.
 A variety of internal components tell the drone where to go, how to orient itself and how to avoid danger.
 However, some of these factors may be exploited to wrest control of the drone from its rightful operator.

-In collaboration with the Technology Innovation Institute (TII), the applied research pillar of Abu Dhabi’s Advanced Technology Research Council (ATRC) and international partners from universities across Italy, Canada and the US, researchers at Khalifa University, led by Dr. Baker Mohammad, Professor and Director of the KU System on Chip Center (SoCC), are creating a secure flight computer system to prevent external parties from attacking and taking control of drones.
+In collaboration with the Technology Innovation Institute (TII), the applied research pillar of Abu Dhabi’s Advanced Technology Research Council (ATRC) and international partners from universities across Italy, Canada and the US, researchers at Khalifa University, led by Dr. Baker Mohammad, Professor and Director of the KU System-on-Chip Lab (SoCL), are creating a secure flight computer system to prevent external parties from attacking and taking control of drones.

 The KU team, comprising Dr. Mohammad, Dr. Hani Saleh, Associate Professor, Dr. Mahmoud Al Qutayri, Professor, and Dr. Dima Kilani, are developing a system-on-chip hardware for drone flight computer applications to optimize security, resilience, power efficiency and real-time performance.
 In addition, their design will showcase innovative in-processor and platform design to ensure the power- and area-efficiency of the solution for use on standard and micro drones.

 The team is basing its hardware on established reduced instruction set computing (RISC) architecture.
 This means their system will use a small, highly optimized set of instructions rather than the more specialized set often found in other types of computer architecture.
 Based on open source RISC-V, this architecture allows the research team to achieve at least 10 times greater efficiency and performance when compared to existing commercial systems.